-Step 3: Start moving files from Google and Dropbox to BitTorrent Sync
+Step 3: Start moving files from Google and Dropbox to a private sync solution.

 It looks as though Dropbox and Google data streams run right through the NSA.
 While you may not have much to hide (and of course, it’s critical you know that is the wrong way to think about surveillance) you may also prefer to keep the your and your cohorts documents private.
-For what most people use Dropbox and Google Docs for, a new tool called BitTorrent Sync is a free and private replacement.
+For what most people use Dropbox and Google Docs for, tools like Syncthing, NextCloud, and others offer a free and private replacement.

-Bittorrent Sync is a new, free/libre tool to synchronize data over encrypted connections without a central server – so no Google Drive, Dropbox, or cloud, only the computers invited into the network.
+These tools synchronize data over encrypted connections without a central server – so no Google Drive, Dropbox, or cloud, only the computers invited into the network.
 This means private, peer to peer based sharing and synchronization.
 Computers have to be online to sync, but the more people the files are shared with the easier this is.
-There is an android app now and an iOS app on the way – currently development is rapid.
-It is very easy to set up and use and I’m not the only one who sees it replacing cloud services.
+At the Center for Artistic Activism we use Syncthing and NextCloud.
+You may also consider Resilio Sync.

 Step 4: Start using PGP/GPG to encrypt your email